-The section provides that if an application is lapsed, the victim can lodge a another claim.
-However, the extensive delays currently at Victims Services (up to 2 years) would mean that such a victim could wait years for their claim to be finalised.
-Also, the strict time limits described above still apply to any new application.
+This section says that if an application is lapsed, the victim can lodge another claim.
+However, the strict time limits described above still apply to any new application.
 Therefore, there is a risk that when you are ready to re-lodge the application, the relevant time limit could have expired.